- 0.1 Does boxing train a great way to lose weight?

 Boxing is more effective than other cardio exercises such as running (398 calories), walking (234 calories), and jogging (544 calories).
 Boxing for weight loss is a great exercise that can help you lose weight quickly and reach your goals faster than any other exercise.
 One hour of boxing burns at least 900 calories.
 Remember to control your heart rate!

 Last but not least and most important is the fact that boxing exercises can be very fun.
 This is more than just a way to lose weight, but it’s also a way to have fun while exercising.

 A fitness program should include fun.
 You won’t enjoy exercising if you don’t have fun.
 Boxing is both a mental and physical activity.
 As long as you continue to do it, you will be engaged and interested.

 And so, after reading this information about how good boxing is, the thought comes that it is effective, but to do that you have to go and train in the gym many times a week, be in the ring, buy a punching bag and practice sparring sessions, but this is not true because boxing is not only a fight, but also a lot of physical exercises, I repeat, you can not go into the ring and fight, just use boxing cardio training and that will be enough, and if it inspires you to this sport, we are only glad that you found something new for yourself.

 Well, now we’re going to give you a workout so you can try it out and see how effective it is

 This workout, despite the lack of heavyweights, will still test all major muscle groups, especially the shoulders.
 It’s worth warming everything up before you begin.

-Shoulder pull-ups – 10 reps per side
+Shoulder push-ups – 10 reps per side

 With your palms facing out, extend your right arm straight up.
 Next, grasp your right wrist with your left hand.
 Then, gently pull your right arm behind you.